longlinht/AndroidInterviewQ-A/AndroidInterviewQ-A.md

 ### What is adapterview?
 How many adapter views are available in android?
 Any view that takes input from adapter is called as adapter view. eg:listview, gallery, spinner, gridview, etc..

-any view that takes input from adapter is called as adapter view. eg:listview, gallery, spinner, gridview, etc..

 ------

 ### Can I give cursor to an array adapter?